- 1 What is a tree?

 - Flowers: Flowers are the sexual organs of the trees.
 Flowers become fruits.

-More information about the different parts of trees in the above listing
+More information about the different parts of trees in the below listing

 What is the size of a tree?